ReactiveX/RxAndroid/README.md

-# rxjava-android
+# RxAndroid: Reactive Extensions for Android

-Android specific bindings for Rx.
+Android specific bindings for [RxJava](http://github.com/ReactiveX/RxJava).

 This module adds a number of classes to RxJava that make writing reactive components in Android applications easy and hassle free.
 More specifically, it